-- 58. Understanding the causes of performance, regardless of whether that performance exceeded, met, or fell below the firm's goals - A. enables firms to make appropriate adjustments. - B. allows managers to demonstrate their effectiveness. - C. offers insights into value-based pricing. - D. should be followed by eliminating underperforming SBUs. - E. allows firms to better assess customer loyalty.
+- 55. As it pertains to the marketing plan, understanding the causes of performance, regardless of whether that performance exceeded, met, or fell below the firm's goals - A. enables firms to make appropriate adjustments. - B. allows managers to demonstrate their effectiveness. - C. offers insights into crafting an appropriate mission statement. - D. should always be followed by eliminating underperforming SBUs. - E. allows firms to better assess customer loyalty.